 Page 1: Biography

-This biography, written by J. A. B. Crawford, was first published in the Dictionary of New Zealand Biography in 1990, and updated in January, 2012.
+This biography, written by J. A. B. Crawford, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in August, 2020.

 Henry Despard, who commanded British forces in the northern war in New Zealand in the 1840s, was born probably in 1784 or 1785.
 His military family had Huguenot and Irish connections.
 His father was Captain Philip Despard; his mother's name is unknown.
 One of his uncles, Colonel Edward Marcus Despard, was the last man sentenced to be hung, drawn and quartered for treason in 1803 after he led an Irish uprising in London.
 Another uncle, General John Despard, was Henry's sponsor when he married Anne Rushworth at Chelsea, Londo, on 1 June 1824.